sqlobject/sqlobject/docs/SQLObject.rst

 Currently SQLObject supports MySQL_ via MySQLdb_ aka MySQL-python (called mysqlclient_ for Python 3), `MySQL Connector`_, oursql_ and PyMySQL_.
 For
-PostgreSQL_ psycopg2_ or psycopg1 are recommended; PyGreSQL_, py-postgresql_
+PostgreSQL_ psycopg2_ or psycopg1 are recommended; PyGreSQL_ and py-postgresql_
-and pg8000_ are supported but have problems (not all tests passed).
+are supported but have problems (not all tests passed).
 SQLite_ has a built-in driver or PySQLite_.
 Firebird_ is supported via fdb_ or kinterbasdb_; pyfirebirdsql_ is supported but has problems. `MAX DB`_ (also known as SAP DB) is supported via sapdb_.
 Sybase via Sybase_. `MSSQL Server`_